Pio-Trek/Local-Theatre-Company-Blog/README.md

 # 💃 Local Theatre Company Blog 🕺

 This web app was created as an assessment project for Web Application for "Developing Websites for Multiplatform" Unit.
-The Local Theatre Company is a blog platform crated using C# and ASP.NET MVC 5 framework.
-It allows to sign up new user, posting a blog post, moderate comment, edit users list and much more.
+The Local Theatre Company is a blog platform created using C# and ASP.NET MVC 5 framework.
+The web page is fully responsive (render well on a variety of devices and window or screen sizes).

 ### Sample Blog Post Screen
 ![Blog Post screen](https://github.com/Pio-Trek/Local-Theatre-Company-Blog/blob/master/art/blog_post.jpg)